opdavies/oliverdavies.uk/source/_posts/2013-09-06-create-zen-sub-theme-using-drush.md

 tags:
   - drupal
   - drupal-planet
-  - Drush
+  - drush
-  - Zen
+  - zen
-  - Theming
+  - theming
 ---
 First, download the [Zen](https://drupal.org/project/zen "The Zen theme") theme if you haven't already done so.